Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Preliminaries and main results

-holds uniformly in $y \in [0,1]$.
-The class $\mathscr{L}_\Delta$ was firstly proposed by \cite{asmussen2003applied}.
-Below are the definitions of second-order subexponential distributions supported on the nonnegative half line and the whole real line.
-This concept was first proposed in \cite{lin2012secondb} and \cite{lin2014second}, respectively.
+Furthermore, if $F\in\mathscr{L}_{\Delta(t)}$ for all $t>0$, we denote it by $F\in \mathscr{L}_\Delta$ which was first proposed by \cite{asmussen2003applied}.
+Below, we give the definitions of second-order subexponential distributions supported on the nonnegative half-line and the whole real line. {This concept was proposed and developed in \cite{lin2012secondb} and \cite{yang2022seconda}, respectively.}